andrioskasara/readify/README.md

 ## Description
 Readify is a full-stack web application built to manage book collections.
-It provides users with tools to register, authenticate securely, and engage in various book-related activities such as creating, updating, sharing, and archiving books.
+It provides users with tools to register, authenticate securely, and engage in various book-related activities such as creating, updating, sharing and archiving books.
 The application facilitates book borrowing with availability checks, enables users to return books with optional ratings and reviews, and supports the approval process for book returns by owners.
 Readify aims to enhance the experience of managing and sharing books within a community setting.